nodejs/node/doc/api/fs.markdown

 you need to compare `curr.mtime` and `prev.mtime`.

-_Note: when an `fs.watchFile` operation results in an `ENOENT` error, it will invoke the callback once.
+_Note: when an `fs.watchFile` operation results in an `ENOENT` error, it will invoke the listener once, with all the fields zeroed (or, for dates, the Unix Epoch).
+In Windows, `blksize` and `blocks` fields will be `undefined`, instead of zero.
+If the file is created later on, the listener will be called again, with the latest stat objects.
 This is a change in functionality since v0.10._

 _Note: `fs.watch` is more efficient than `fs.watchFile` and `fs.unwatchFile`.
 `fs.watch` should be used instead of `fs.watchFile` and `fs.unwatchFile`